Insality/panthera/docs_editor/getting_started.md

 You can import the Defold GUI layout to the Panthera Editor.
 The animation file should be placed inside your Defold project folder to correct reloading in the future.

-While importing the GUI file, several internal files can be created.
-They stored internally and should be not modified in the current version.

 1. Open animation project.
 2. Click on the plus icon in the Nodes panel.
 3. Select "Bind Defold File".